 For every atom belonging to me as good belongs to you.”

 ― Walt Whitman

 We are living through a pandemic, an era of emotional extremes, dangerous climate conditions and deadly aggression.
 The time we pass through will leave its mark on us.
 Even if our compass is spinning, let us slow down and gather our bearings to find our true north.
 Let us walk side by side with trust, compassion and empathy.
 But first, let us unfist our fingers and open up our palms so that we can hold each others' hand.

-Even if you decide not to apply, I encourage you to attend the virtual exhibition, which debuts November 9th.
+I welcome you all to the virtual exhibition.
 My hope is that it will speak to you, open dialogue, shine a light onto painful secrets so they are not as painful, and honor this miracle of life we are all gifted.